 Firstly, it’s opportunity to earn some quick cash for doing nothing e.g. through cash back credit cards and can work out cheaper.
 Also, it’s the chance to avoid unnecessary transaction charges when using your everyday credit cards abroad.

 Secondly, it’s good research.
-For instance, if you’re traveling somewhere especially exotic or adventurous, you may find that the currency is restricted.
+For instance, if you’re travelling somewhere especially exotic or adventurous, you may find that the currency is restricted.
 Why do you need to know?
 Well, if the currency is restricted it may be that it’s better to take dollars to your country of choice as opposed to your home currency and it may generally be a flat exchange rate at your country of choice.
 If you pre-agree a foreign exchange amount with a provider you may not be getting the best rate.

 Finally, it always stings when you get ripped off.
 Foreign exchange companies are notorious for this so make sure you know how much you’re getting for what you’re giving.
 You wouldn’t accept it in everyday life, so why accept it abroad!